Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Approach

-and $W_{:,j}$ is the the $j^{th}$ column of the $W$ matrix. \end{lemma} } Lemma \ref{lemma:locallinearity} follows from Lemma 1 proposed and proved by \citet{alignment}.
+Lemma \ref{lemma:locallinearity} follows from the Lemma 1 proposed and proved by \citet{alignment}.
 They also empirically showed that, despite $R(x)\ge\left\lvert\rho(x)\right\rvert$ not holding, the linearization is a good approximation.
 We will refer to models satisfying the assumption in Lemma \ref{lemma:locallinearity} as being locally linear around $x$.